sridharbandi/Java-a11y/ReadMe.md

 ```
 compile 'io.github.sridharbandi:java-a11y:2.1.3'
 ```
-For non gradle or maven project download the jar from below mentioned link and add it to CLASSPATH for your project
+For non gradle/maven project download the jar from below mentioned link and add it to CLASSPATH for your project

 [https://github.com/sridharbandi/Java-a11y/releases](https://github.com/sridharbandi/Java-a11y/releases)